Working in the Cold

 - Encourage workers to watch for symptoms in others.

-- Monitor temperatures and allow time for new workers to become accustomed to conditions.
+- Monitor temperatures and give workers time to become accustomed to conditions.

 - Layers of warm, loose-fitting clothing